nollium/minilibx_windows/README.md

-# (WORK IN PROGRESS) SDL2 based minilibx port for Windows
+# SDL2 based minilibx port for Windows
 This port is based on the X11 based minilibx for linux of 42Paris school [https://github.com/42Paris/minilibx-linux/](https://github.com/42Paris/minilibx-linux/)

 ## THIS NOT AN OFFICIAL PORT, USE AT YOUR OWN RISK